Gone are the days when effective marketing meant visibility on a park bench or a lamp post banner.

 Another average you can look at is the hourly rate, that’s about $140 (worldwide average) and $161 (US average).

 For reference, some digital marketing services can be individually selected with a ballpark figure:

 - Email Marketing – $0.1 – $0.5 per email

 - Social Media – $250 – $10K monthly

 - Website Design – $2.5K-100K

-Regardless of the digital marketing package or services required, always keep in mind that a good strategy in place will help your financial services firm reap benefits exponentially and for the long run.
+Regardless of the digital marketing package or services required, always remember that a good overall marketing strategy will help your financial firm reap benefits exponentially in the long run.